 - 6.4.3 Anchorage Investigation.
-A total sum of £7.188m has been allocated to this project.
+A total sum of £7.266m has been allocated to this project.
 However, the work is likely to involve excavation in rock to expose the post-tensioning strand in the anchorage tunnels and will have to be done with extreme care to avoid damaging the strands.
 It is further complicated by both the proximity of the existing viaduct piers, local housing and access roads.
 Environmental issues are also a key risk.
 In addition, full scale testing of the sockets within the anchorage chambers is also being considered and access, containment and designing one off testing equipment will increase the financial risk.
 The project is also undergoing a peer review and this may change the nature of the investigation. - 6.4.4 Viaduct Bearings Replacement.
-Given the increase in actual tender prices against estimates recently received for the Main Expansion Joint replacement contract, there is a risk that a similar increase in cost will occur for this project.
-That risk will increase if only a small number of contractors apply for inclusion on the tender list. - 6.4.5 Suspended Span Truss Assessment.
-The checking process for this assessment has commenced and may result in further strengthening work being required on the Truss. - 6.4.6 Parapet Investigation.
+Given the increase in actual tender prices against estimates recently received for the Main Expansion Joint Access Platform, there is a risk that a similar increase in cost will occur for this project.
+However, estimates compare favourably with similar work recently completed on Tay Road Bridge.
+A total sum of £17.088m has been allocated for the project which is currently out to tender with a return date in December 2009. - 6.4.5 Suspended Span Truss Assessment.
+The checking process for this assessment is substantially complete and the checking process is underway.
+This assessment work may result in strengthening work being required on the Truss. - 6.4.6 Parapet Investigation.
 Following the successful completion of the Suspended Span Parapet testing, work on the Viaduct Parapet testing has now commenced.
 This work may lead to a re-evaluation of containment levels and a further assessment of the need to replace the Viaduct Parapets.
 A sum has been included in the Capital Plan for replacement. - 6.4.7 Cable Band Bolts. £0.630m has been included in the Capital Plan for this work.
-However, until the full extent of the cracking is determined the final cost of the remedial works can not be established.
+However, until the full extent of the cracking is determined the final cost of the remedial works can not yet be established.
 Ten cracked nuts in total have been found and replaced.
-The investigation into the cause of the failures is anticipated to be completed in the Autumn of 2009, and a final report will be brought to the Authority. - 6.4.8 Main Cable Dehumidification.
-The wrapping of both main cables has now been completed and the risk of further delays and subsequent costs due to weather are now low. - 6.4.9 Main Expansion Joints.
-The decision to delay the replacement of the main expansion joints until the opening of the Forth Replacement Crossing in 2016 was made in February 2009.
-Additional inspection and monitoring regimes to the joints, including the removal of all the plate trains on a rolling programme up until 2016, will be carried out and temporary failsafe devices will be installed along with the replacement or modification of key components such as pins and springs.
+The investigation into the cause of the failures is nearing completion and a final report will be brought to the Authority in February 2010. - 6.4.8 Main Expansion Joints.
+The decision to delay the replacement of the Main Expansion Joints until the opening of the Forth Replacement Crossing in 2016 was made in February 2009.
+Additional inspection and monitoring regimes to the joints, including the removal of all the plate trains on a rolling programme up until 2016, is being carried out and temporary failsafe devices are being procured and will be installed along with the replacement or modification of key components such as pins and springs.
 A new permanent access system is being procured to facilitate both the inspection and monitoring of the joints.
 The access system will also be used to assist in the future replacement of the joints.
 However, given their age, there is still a residual risk that, in the event of an unforeseen significant failure of the joints, full replacement would have to be carried out before 2016.
 There is also a risk of delay to the Forth Replacement Crossing Project and if such a delay occurred then a review of the joint replacement programme would have to be carried out.